How ChatGPT ads actually work in 2026

 Want a real audit of your campaign?

 30 minutes with Tarun.
-We'll look at your hints, landing pages, and copy together and tell you exactly where the relevance score is leaking.
+We will look at your hints, landing pages, and copy together and tell you exactly where the relevance score is leaking.

 Book a discovery call